 Jerry tries his cases in courtrooms throughout the country and has successfully defended his jury verdicts on appeal in courts including the United States Court of Appeals for the Second Circuit, the New York Appellate Division and the Delaware Supreme Court.
 Jerry’s mastery of the law and rules of evidence have resulted in an extraordinarily high winning percentage at trial and on appeal.

 Over the course of his career, Jerry has obtained hundreds of millions of dollars in jury verdicts and pre-trial settlements.
 Jerry is known for his willingness to take on the most challenging cases, and has won trials against numerous large corporations who made asbestos, talc and/or tobacco products including (in alphabetical order): American Tobacco Company, Anaconda-Ericsson, Brown & Williamson, Dana Corporation, Exxon-Mobil, Ford Motor Company, Foster-Wheeler, Hobart Brothers, John Crane, Inc., Johnson & Johnson, Johnson & Johnson Consumer, Inc., Johnson Controls, Lincoln Electric, National Grid, Okonite, Philip Morris, R.J.
 Reynolds Tobacco Company, and Spirax Sarco.

 Jerry has been an invited speaker at many national conferences where he has given presentations on topics involving asbestos litigation, tobacco litigation and jury trial skills.
-Jerry served on the national faculty of Emory School of Law’s Trial Techniques Program in May 2007 where he taught jury trial skills including cross-examination.
+Jerry has also served on the national faculty of Emory School of Law’s Trial Techniques Program where he has taught jury trial skills including cross-examination.

 Jerry has been included in every edition of Best Lawyers in America since 2005.
 He has also been distinguished by Super Lawyers in New York City and has been selected to the National Trial Lawyers Top 100 List.